ExTraSS: a Domain Decomposed 3D NLTE Radiative Transfer spectral synthesis code for nebular phase transients

 Several alternative options exist when choosing how to perform the radiative transfer scheme as implemented in \texttt{ExTraSS}.
-Our chosen scheme, as outlined above, has one core per node (the manager) dedicated to manage all the communication for the photon packets leaving the domain and for the packets entering, and distributing these incoming packets to the other cores (the workers).
-This choice is particularly efficient for systems with a large amount of cores per node (CPN), as it only sacrifices $1/N_\text{CPN}$ to the communication chain.
-Perhaps systems exists where each node has such a high CPN that one manager alone cannot manage all the communication without significant `buffering' for the workers, but even with 128 CPN this does not occur.
-The risk of buffering is also reduced by giving the workers a secondary memory chunk to use while they are waiting for their previous communication to be confirmed to be completed; unless this second buffer is filled with data before the first communication completes, the worker can keep on calculating and will not buffer.
+Our chosen scheme, as outlined above, has one core per node (the manager) dedicated to manage all the communication for the photon packets leaving the domain and for the packets entering, and distributing these incoming packets to the other cores (the workers). \txtred{There is some minor risk that the workers can outpace their manager, which would lead to significant `buffering' of the communication chain \citep[][]{brunner2009efficient}, but even on Dardel where there are 128 cores per node, this does not occur, and on systems with fewer cores per node this should thus also not be a concern.}